Rupros/Car_scraping/readme.md

 # Car Listings Web Scraper

+## PROJECT INFORMATION

+I worked individually on the project.
+Since I am frequently checking for new car offers, I decided to create an autonomous bot, which would gather offers, in which I would be interested in.

 ## Overview

 This is a simple web scraper designed to gather car listings based on user-specified criteria.
 The scraper is written in Python and utilizes the selenium library for web scraping.
 It is intended to be a starting point for users who want to collect car listings from various websites for their specific interests.